MohemmadShaik/TenantTrack/DAILY_PROGRESS.md

 **- Location of Logs:** D:\TenantProject\TenantTrack\tenant-backend\target\surefire-reports

 - Let's try to open TenantBackendApplicationTests.txt available in
   D:\TenantProject\TenantTrack\tenant-backend\target\surefire-reports

 - See for "caused by" for the error occured.

-- The stack trace reveals that the IllegalStateException: Failed to load ApplicationContext is caused
-  by a Spring Security configuration issue.
+- The stack trace reveals that the IllegalStateException: Failed to load ApplicationContext is caused by a Spring Security configuration issue.

   Specifically, the error stems from a BasicAuthenticationEntryPoint bean in your SecurityConfig clas  where the realmName property is not specified,
   leading to an IllegalArgumentException: realmName must be specified.

-- This issue likely arises because you started implementing Spring Security on Day 4 (as per th  README.md
+- This issue likely arises because you started implementing Spring Security on Day 4 (as per
-  Day 4 Action Plan: "Configure Spring Security (2 hours): Add basic authenticatio  (username/password) for
+  the  README.md Day 4 Action Plan: "Configure Spring Security (2 hours): Add basic authentication (username/password) for
   API endpoints").

-However, the BasicAuthenticationEntryPoint configuration i  incomplete, causing the test
+- However, the BasicAuthenticationEntryPoint configuration is  incomplete, causing the test
-  (TenantBackendApplicationTests.contextLoads) to fail when attempting t  load the application context during mvn clean install.
+  (TenantBackendApplicationTests.contextLoads) to fail when attempting to  load the application context during mvn clean install.

 ### Error Analysis